NullVoxPopuli/react-vs-ember/state-management/README.md

 ### Ember

 Ember comes with a few tools for managing application level state out of the box.
-The more common for application state is the [Service](https://guides.emberjs.com/release/applications/services/).
+The most common solution for application state is the [Service](https://guides.emberjs.com/release/applications/services/).
 Services are similar to the Context API that react provides (shown above), but does not require to be _provided_ to child components, as ember supports [dependency injection](https://guides.emberjs.com/release/applications/dependency-injection/), allowing for easier testing, and less boilerplate when hooking pieces of the app together.

-The other side to the provided state management is a supplemental package: [ember-data](https://github.com/emberjs/data).
-It provides a frontend ORM for managing data models that can be backed by varying data sources via the [adapters and serializers](https://emberigniter.com/fit-any-backend-into-ember-custom-adapters-serializers/).
+The other side to the provided state management is the supplemental package, [ember-data](https://github.com/emberjs/data).
+It provides a frontend ORM for managing data models that can be backed by varying data sources via [adapters and serializers](https://emberigniter.com/fit-any-backend-into-ember-custom-adapters-serializers/).
 In the following sample code, ember-data is only used to manage the list of todos locally in the browser.

 [/src/data/models/todo.ts](https://github.com/NullVoxPopuli/react-vs-ember/blob/master/state-management/ember/src/data/models/todo.ts)
 ```ts